Circle in the Square Theatre: 1970s

-For the 1974–1975 season, the Circle staged The National Health, Where's Charley?, All God's Chillun Got Wings, and Death of a Salesman.
+For 1974–1975, the Circle staged The National Health, Where's Charley?, All God's Chillun Got Wings, and Death of a Salesman.
 The following season, the theater hosted Ah, Wilderness!, The Glass Menagerie, The Lady from the Sea, and Pal Joey.
 The Circle celebrated its 25th anniversary on March 8, 1976, which New York City mayor Abraham Beame proclaimed as Circle in the Square Day.
 The same year, at the 30th Tony Awards, the company received a Special Tony Award "for twenty-five continuous years of quality productions".
-For 1976–1977, the Circle continued its tradition of staging four Broadway shows per season.
-During that season, the Levine Theatre hosted The Days in the Trees, The Night of the Iguana, Romeo and Juliet, and The Importance of Being Earnest.
-The 1977–1978 season also saw revivals of four plays: Tartuffe, Saint Joan, 13 Rue de l'Amour, and Once in a Lifetime.
-The first two plays of the following season were revivals of The Inspector General and Man and Superman.
+For 1976–1977, the Circle continued its tradition of staging four Broadway shows per season, and the Levine Theatre hosted The Days in the Trees, The Night of the Iguana, Romeo and Juliet, and The Importance of Being Earnest.
+The Circle also saw revivals of four plays in 1977–1978: Tartuffe, Saint Joan, 13 Rue de l'Amour, and Once in a Lifetime.
+The first two plays in 1978–1979 were revivals of The Inspector General and Man and Superman.
 During the second half of the season, the Circle presented two new plays: Spokesong by Stewart Parker and Loose Ends by Michael Weller.